HewlettPackard/python-opsramp/README.md

 lower level information from OpsRamp.
 For clarity in these end-user instructions I have omitted several Python classes that are internal implementation detail in the module and not intended for direct use by external callers.

+- def connect(url, key, secret) _returns an instance of the class Opsramp that is connected to the specified API endpoint_ This function posts a login request to the specified endpoint URL using the key and secret given.
+This post returns an access token, which the function uses to construct an Opsramp object and returns that.

-- class Opsramp(url, key, secret) _an object representing the complete API tree of one OpsRamp instance_
+- class Opsramp(url, token) _an object representing the complete API tree of one OpsRamp instance_
   - get\_alert\_types() -> returns a list of the global alert types that are defined on this OpsRamp instance.
   - tenant(uuid) -> returns a Tenant object representing the API subtree for one specific tenant.